Debt relief could help you wipe the slate clean — as long as you avoid upfront fees and guarantees.

 - How will you pay fees?
 It’s illegal for debt relief services to charge you a fee before they’ve provided results.
 Most legit companies also won’t ask for fees all at once, preferring steady payments toward settlement accounts and services.

-How much control will you have over your money?
-Debt settlement companies in particular work by having you pay into an account from which the company then pays your debt settlement fee.
+- How much control will you have?
+Debt settlement companies work by having you pay into an account from which the company then pays your debt settlement fee.
 By law, you control these funds and can even withdraw from them without a penalty.

 - Is there a minimum debt?
 Debt management companies shouldn’t enforce a minimum enrolled debt amount.
 Better debt settlement companies are willing to work with debt on the lower end — from $7,500 to $10,000.

 - What types of debts does it settle?
 Established debt relief companies can settle student loans and even some unsecured debt, but most only handle such basics as medical bills, personal loans and credit cards.